From Invariant Systems: cryptographic infrastructure for AI-era engineering.

 Company

-Invariant Systems, Inc. is a Delaware C-Corp building verifiable computing infrastructure for AI systems.
+Invariant Systems, Inc. is a Delaware C-Corp building receipt-based provenance systems for AI-assisted software and adjacent audit workflows.

 noah@invariantsystems.io